 Although many of us would love to “cut the cord” and live “off the grid” the fact that the utility grid is available most of the time is a huge benefit to solar.
 Net-metering creates a mechanism for turbo charging the return on your solar investment since solar users no longer need to purchase expensive batteries to harness the sun.

 It is, however, important to note that most “grid-tie” systems require a connection to the utility grid to work and do not provide power during outages.
 For emergency power, you still need a battery bank and other equipment.

-Our knowledgeable team provides residential, commercial, and government solar panel installation to properties throughout South Carolina.
+Our knowledgeable team provides residential, commercial, and government solar panel installation to properties throughout South Carolina, Louisiana, Mississippi, and Texas.

 Call South Coast Solar at (803) 626-0552 to schedule your free estimate.